How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 The idea is to deep breathe a bunch to supercharge your body with oxygen and then fully exhale and hold it for as long as you can.
 It’s brilliant because once you’re brimming with oxygen you just focus on relaxing during the exhale hold.
 In no time you’ll feel at ease and out of that heightened physiological state.
 It won’t disappoint.

-Cold exposure works best when combined with deep breathing, and also flows into better sleeping and stress-regulation.
-Furthermore it can strengthen your immune system which could be under threat if gaming compromises your diet, sleep and stress levels.
+Furthermore, the cold can strengthen your immune system which could be under threat if gaming compromises your diet, sleep, and stress levels.

 Thankfully, you don’t have to throw yourself straight into an icy shower in the middle of winter.
 The best way to acclimatize to them is as follows: